sendgrid/docs/source/User_Guide/Marketing_Campaigns/code_editor.md

 Uploading Images
 {% endanchor h2 %}

-1. Select the **Images** tab, and click **Manage Image Library**.
+1. Select the **Images** icon above the HTML code.
 A window opens where you can upload images to your image library.

 1. Select the image you want from your image library.
-The Image Details tab appears.

-1. Copy the URL in the **Image Source URL** tab by clicking **Copy URL**.
+1. Select the **Image Details** tab and copy the URL in the **Image Source URL** tab by clicking **Copy URL**.

 1. Paste this URL in the image source tag in your campaign or template's HTML.
 For example: `<img src="your image URL here">`